Got a question or want to discuss how we can help with your house sale? Call us 24/7 anytime

 A homeowner selling his house with mortgage and keeping a lump sum of money for himself

-Yes, you can.
-Selling a house with a mortgage is standard practice in the UK.
-When you sell, your solicitor uses the sale proceeds to pay off the remaining mortgage balance, so you don’t need to worry about clearing the loan yourself in advance.
+Yes, you can sell a house with a mortgage in the UK.
+When the sale completes, your solicitor uses the proceeds to pay off your remaining mortgage balance, and you receive any leftover money.

 Key Takeaways:

-• Selling with a mortgage is routine; your balance is paid off from the sale.
+• Selling with a mortgage is standard; your loan is cleared automatically on completion.

-• You can pay off your mortgage or transfer (“port”) it to your next home.
+• You can either pay off your mortgage or port it to your next property.

 • MENU CLOSED